-- Triple trapping power, first the UV light attracts the bug then the fan sucks it in and the sticky glue boards trap it.
+- Triple trapping power: first the UV light attracts the bug, then the fan sucks it in, and finally the sticky glue boards trap it.
 No Zapper.

 The Katchy indoor insect trap is a great option if you’re looking for an effective and convenient device.
 It uses UV light to attract insects, and it has a powerful fan that sucks them in.
 Once the insects are trapped, they dehydrate and die.
 This device is very easy to use, and it’s safe for both children and pets.

 The GLOUE bug zapper light bulb is a great option if you’re looking for an effective and affordable device.
 It’s the perfect combination of an LED light bulb and an insect killer.

 - INDOOR ZAPPER: This zapper attracts all kinds of flying nuisances and eliminates them from your home.
 The light naturally attracts, and eliminates any...